-Made for a Prussian Empress, worn by a Prussian Princess, and her Greek daughter -in-law, and currently owned by the wife of the pretender to the Austrian throne, the Emerald Laurel Wreath Tiara has a distinguished royal history.
+Made for a German Empress, worn her Hanoverian daughter, and her Greek daughter -in-law, and currently owned by the wife of the pretender to the Austrian throne, the Emerald Laurel Wreath Tiara has a distinguished royal history.

 UPDATE: Princess Viktoria Luise, when Duchess of Brunswick, wore the Emerald Laurel Wreath Tiara bandeau style in a 1920s portrait with her son, Prince Welf Henreich.
 This remains the only time she was photographed in the piece.

 In 1946, Princess Sophia of Greece and Hesse, widow of Prince Christoph of Hesse, married Prince George William of Hanover.
 She was loaned the Emerald Laurel Wreath Tiara from her mother-in-law, Princess Viktoria Luise, for events in the 40s, 50s, and 60s.
 She wore the tiara to the 1953 Coronation of her sister-in-law, Queen Elizabeth II, wife of her brother, Prince Phillip.
 Princess Sophia also wore the Emerald Laurel Wreath Tiara at Greek royal events in the 1960s, attending as a Princess of Greece, as well as the sister-in-law of the Greek Queen, born Princess Frederica of Hanover.
 The Emerald Laurel Wreath Tiara was sold in the 1980s, after the death of Princess Viktoria Luise.